 There are some further relief’s available for business’s and farms, up to date details can be found here: https://www.gov.uk/business-relief-inheritance-tax

-From 06th April 2019, every person will also receive an additional nil rate band of £150,000 (rising to £175,000 by 2020-21) which may be used to offset the value of their home.
+Again in the tax year 2023/24, every person may also receive an additional nil rate band of £175,000 which may be used to offset the value of their home.
 However, they can only receive this additional allowance where the home is left to either children or grand-children of the deceased.
 Again this additional allowance can be transferred to any surviving spouse if unused meaning there may be up to £1million in an estate before inheritance tax is due.

 At Financial Fortress, we are experts in inheritance tax planning and have the experience to mitigate it effectively.
 Remember tax avoidance is perfectly legal, it is tax evasion that is not.
 Your adviser will ask questions to understand your circumstances before forming a plan and making accurate recommendations.
 Inheritance tax is probably one of the easiest taxes to avoid as long as you begin at least 7 years before death.
 We may recommend a series of gifts or perhaps a more complex trust arrangement to maximise the value of your estate for loved ones.
 It is likely we will need to work with a solicitor to make the plans work, are happy to work with your own or recommend a partner firm if required.